Hemp Industries Association

 The Hemp Industries Association (HIA) is a non-profit trade group representing hemp companies, researchers and supporters in the United States and Canada.
 The group petitions for fair and equal treatment of industrial hemp.
 Since 1994, the HIA has been dedicated to education, industry development, and the accelerated expansion of hemp world market supply and demand.

 History

 HIA was established in 1994 by 45 U.S. hemp industry companies.
 Cannabis activist and author Chris Conrad served as its first president.
 By 1998 the association had more than 200 members.

 In 2010, the organization bought the diaries of Lyster Dewey and plans to display them to the public for the first time in many years at the first Hemp History Week.

-HIA said in 2014 that hemp seed oil is less than 25 parts per million CBD, thus hemp oil is not a source of CBD which could be used in epilepsy treatments.
+HIA Executive Director Eric Steenstra said in 2014 that hemp seed oil is less than 25 parts per million CBD, thus hemp seed oil is not a source of CBD which could be used in epilepsy treatments.